bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectorAColour_0w0gEEc0zFjvNswSrKmDQ$/Documentation.md

-Indicates the color A- end of connector.
+Indicates the colour A- end of connector.